yosefdebela/printf/README.md

-This is our first alx team project
+This is the readme file for the "printf()" function
-Yosef Alemu and
+Authors: Yosef Alemu and Amsale Tsige
-Amsale Tsige